gilzero/drupal-custom-modules/openai_integration/README.md

 ## Contact

-For questions, suggestions, or support requests, please contact the module maintainer at [Your Email Address].
+For questions, suggestions, or support requests, please contact the module maintainer at @gilzero.